About

 About Me

 If you’re looking for me, I’m probably hiding behind a Nikon with a long lens.
 Or eating ice cream.
+Or maybe studying the Warren Map.

 My favorite spot on the battlefield.
 Gettysburg never fails to impress or inspire.